 In August 2021, New York State established nine new State employee-only vaccination sites in locations with high concentrations of State employees to make getting vaccinated as convenient as possible for those who haven't been yet.
-These sites were established in sync with then Governor Cuomo's July 28, 2021 announcement that State employees and patient-facing employees in state-run hospitals will be required to get vaccinated by Labor Day.
+These sites were established in sync with former Governor July 28 announcement that State employees and patient-facing employees in state-run hospitals will be required to get vaccinated by Labor Day.